Pylons/pyramid/docs/narr/views.rst

 View Lookup and Invocation
 --------------------------

 :term:`View lookup` is the :app:`Pyramid` subsystem responsible for finding an invoking a :term:`view callable`.
-The view lookup subsystem is passed a :term:`context`, a :term:`view name`, and the :term:`request` object.
-These three bits of information are referred to within this chapter as the :term:`triad`.
+The view lookup subsystem is passed a :term:`context` and a:term:`request` object.

-:term:`View configuration` information stored within in the :term:`application registry` is compared against a triad by the view lookup subsystem in order to find the "best" view callable for the set of circumstances implied by the triad.
+:term:`View configuration` information stored within in the :term:`application registry` is compared against the context and request by the view lookup subsystem in order to find the "best" view callable for the set of circumstances implied by the context and request.

 Predicate attributes of view configuration can be thought of like "narrowers".
 In general, the greater number of predicate attributes